ironhacks/ironhacks-app/README.md

 #### Reactions
 *on ./src/js/component/forum/reactionView.js*

-A user can "react" to a comment or a thread, this reaction are the "like" or "dislike" buttons.
-This is handle by the ```ReactionPicker``` component.
+A user can "react" to a comment or a thread, these reactions are the "like" or "dislike" buttons.
+This is handled by the ```ReactionPicker``` component.

 When a user clicks on a reaction button ```handleReactionClick``` is triggered: